Monday, June 2, 2025

 Like AFN, BFBS offers programs to British military personnel worldwide.

-Due to its presence in numerous locations all across the world, including areas where English is not the primary language, BFBS is a cultural ambassador for the UK.
+Due to its presence in numerous locations all across the world, including areas where English is not the primary language, BFBS is a cultural ambassador for the UK, like AFN is for the US.

 AFN has been the best and most effective way people all around the world could get American culture since May 26, 1942; in fact, many of the best global celebrities were influenced by AFN.